Convex-Dev/design/cad/errors.md

 As an alternative to catching Errors, CVM code SHOULD perform appropriate checks on preconditions before calling other code.
 If precoditions are not met, alternative handling may performed.

+## Machanics

+An Error is said to be "thrown" when the execution of a CVM operation produces an exception of an Error type.
+There are two possibilities for this to occur:

+- The Error is thrown according to CVM runtime execution rules, for example during the execution of Core Runtime functionality.
+- The Error is thrown by user code explicitly calling the `fail` Runtime function.

+If an Error is thrown, normal execution is terminated and no normal result is produced by the CVM operation.

 ## Standard Error Codes

 The following are standard Error Codes that are recommended for use in the CVM